codebyikyy/codebyikyy/README.md

 ---

-### 🕯️ About Me
+🕯️ About Me

-Name: Rifqi Maulana (a.k.a Kira)
+Name: Rifqi Maulana (a.k.a.
+Kira)

-Occupation: Technology is Power in the Right Hands 💻🍎
+Occupation: Turning Technology into Power in the Right Hands 💻🍎

-Location: Somewhere in the Shinigami Realm
+Location: Wandering Somewhere in the Shinigami Realm

-Likes:
+Interests:

-Justice
+Pursuing Justice ⚖️

-Apples 🍎
+Crunching on Apples 🍎

-Writing names
+Writing Names… and Code ✍️

 ---